fdaengnaba/belajar_c/exercise_for_section_2.5/selfCheck.md

    **Cancellation error** will arises when different sizes of numbers are operating in addition and subtraction and due to limit of precision, loss of accuracy happens.

 9. If squaring 10^(-20) gives a result of zero, the type of error that has occurred is called **representational** error/.
+10. a.
+2.1
+    b.
+2.1
+    c.
+10.0
+    d.
+7.2
+    e.
+0.0

+## Programming